avantrec/soco-cli/PYPI_README.md

 ## Usage

-The installer puts the `sonos` command on the PATH.
+The installer adds the `sonos` command to the PATH.
 All commands have the form:

 ```
 sonos SPEAKER ACTION <parameters>